Justin Huber: San Diego Padres

 On 26 March 2008, Huber was traded to the San Diego Padres for a player to be named later.
 He hit his first career home run on 20 April 2008, against Randy Johnson of the Arizona Diamondbacks.
 He became a free agent at the end of the season.

 Minnesota Twins

-Huber signed a minor league contract with the Minnesota Twins in February 2009 and Huber received a September callup when the rosters expanded.
+Huber signed a minor league contract with the Minnesota Twins in February 2009, and he received a September callup when the rosters expanded.

 He was released at the end of the season and signed with the Hiroshima Carp for 40 million yen with 5.5 million in bonuses.

-On 19 November 2010 while playing for the Melbourne Aces in the Australian Baseball League he was re-signed by the Twins to a minor league contract.
+On 19 November 2010, while playing for the Melbourne Aces in the Australian Baseball League, he was re-signed by the Twins to a minor league contract.
 After a poor spring, he was released by the Twins to make room for Scott Diamond.

-He signed with Somerset Patriots of the Atlantic League of Professional Baseball for 2011 season.
+He signed with the Somerset Patriots of the Atlantic League of Professional Baseball for the 2011 season.